Free zones

 • A free zone in Dubai built for regulated finance, running on English common law — the reason international financial firms choose it.

-• Home to fund managers, neo-banks and higher-tier international law firms.
+• Home to fund managers, neo-banks (digital-first banks) and higher-tier international law firms.

-• Two routes: regulated financial firms (DFSA-licensed), and non-regulated technology licences for proptech, software, data and AI.
+• Two routes: regulated financial firms (licensed by the DFSA, the DIFC's financial regulator), and non-regulated technology licences for proptech (property technology), software, data and AI.

 • It isn't cheap: a non-regulated tech company runs roughly AED 89,000—97,000 all-in to set up and AED 65,000—75,000 a year ongoing; regulated financial firms, far more.